-Winterlude Triathlon Instructions 2020
+Winterlude Triathlon Instructions 2023

 Below is essential information to make your Winterlude Triathlon experience as enjoyable as possible.

 The SKATE begins and finishes on the Rideau Canal Skateway at Bronson and Dows Lake.
-The SKATE to RUN transition zone is at Hartwell Locks, adjacent to Carleton University.
+It will be 3 or 4 loops (TBC once the ice is set up).

 The SKI is on the City of Ottawa ski course at the Terry Fox Facility.
 You can actually ski on it before race day.
 It’s two 3km loops.

-Winterlude Triathlon 2020 Specific Details and Rules
+Winterlude Triathlon 2023 Specific Details and Rules

 It’s going to be a lot of fun.